irongut/CodeCoverageSummary/README.md

 Fail the workflow if the overall Line Rate is below lower threshold - `true` or `false` (default).
 The default lower threshold is 50%, see [`thresholds`](#thresholds).

+### `continue_on_empty_test`

+When jest is run an no tests are detected, the coverage report generated has no packages.
+Default behaviour is to throw an error when this occurs.
+This flag can be set to `true` to continue if no tests are detected in the coverage reports

 ### `format`